 EMBARGOED FOR RELEASE: 11 A.M.
 (ET), MONDAY, NOVEMBER 4, 2019

-Media advisory: The full study is linked to this news release.
+Media advisory: The full study and editorial are linked to this news release.

-Author: Hai V. Nguyen, Ph.D., of Memorial University of Newfoundland, in St. John’s, Canada, is the corresponding author.
+Author: Line Jee Hartmann Rasmussen, Ph.D., of Duke University in Durham, North Carolina, is the corresponding author.

 Editor’s Note: The article contains conflict of interest and funding/support disclosures.
 Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.